cytopia/mysqldump-secure/README.md

 [![Type](https://img.shields.io/badge/type-%2Fbin%2Fsh-red.svg)](https://en.wikipedia.org/?title=Bourne_shell)

 Mysqldump-secure is a POSIX compliant wrapper script for `mysqldump` with many features and very strong security in mind.
 It will backup every available database (which is readable by the specified user) as a separate file with the possibility to opt out via blacklisting.
 Dumped databases can optionally be piped directly to gzip or openssl in order to compress and/or encrypt the backup.
-Encryption is done before the file is written to disk to avoid possible race conditions.
+Encryption is done before the file is written to disk to avoid possible race conditions (See documentation for more info about security measurements).

 Find the project website at [http://mysqldump-secure.org](http://mysqldump-secure.org)